CyberSwell/Cyber-Cheat-Sheets/PCAP Analysis.md

 (pcap: File has {HUGENUMBER}-byte packet, bigger than maximum of 262144)
 ```

 Why does this happen?
 Man idk.
 How does pcapfix repair it?
 Also wizardry to me.
-Maybe one day I'll update this section once I understand.
+Maybe one day when I'm older I can update this.

 Installation:
 <details>